Monocercomonas: Anatomy

-Contrary to other genera of Trichomonad that present an undulating membreane associated to the trailing flagella], Monocercomonas does not have an undulating membrane attached to the trailing flagella, although there is a pelta at the anterior end of the organism, close to the periflagellar canal, attaching it partially to the body.
+Contrary to other genera of Trichomonad that present an undulating membreane associated to the trailing flagella, Monocercomonas does not have an undulating membrane attached to the trailing flagella, although there is a pelta at the anterior end of the organism, close to the periflagellar canal, attaching it partially to the body.

-Monocercomonas has four basal bodies (=kinetostomes) corresponding to its four flagella.
+Monocercomonas has four basal bodies (=kinetosomes) corresponding to its four flagella.
 Three parallel basal bodies are at the origin of the anterior flagella and point towards the anterior side, the fourth is perpendicular to the others and is at the base of the trailing flagella.
 Two types of inclusion are seen through the cytoplasm.
 We also observe endoplasmic reticulum near the cell nucleus.
 All anterior flagella go through the periflagellar canal, the trailing flagellum does not.